MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/themes.md

 ## Remote theme plugin

-Allow installing of themes from Github.
+Allow installing of themes from GitHub.

-This is specifically used on Github Pages for installing extra themes.
-But outside of Github Pages you can just these the standard `theme` field.
+This is specifically used on GitHub Pages for installing extra themes.
+But outside of GitHub Pages you can just these the standard `theme` field.

 - [benbalter/jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme)
   > Jekyll plugin for building Jekyll sites with any public GitHub-hosted theme